yanarp/nestjs-mailer/README.md

         to: 'test@nestjs.com',
         from: 'noreply@nestjs.com',
         subject: 'Testing Nest Mailermodule with template ✔',
-        template: 'welcome', // The `.pug` or `.hbs` extension is appended automatically.
+        template: 'index', // The `.pug` or `.hbs` extension is appended automatically.
         context: {  // Data to be sent to template engine.
           code: 'cf1a3f828287',
           username: 'john doe',